htakeuchi/porter/README.md

 Release Notes
 --------
-### 1.2 - xx Feb 2016
+### 1.2 - 09 Feb 2016
-- Overwrite the custom CSS to theme
+- Overwrite custom CSS to the built-in theme
 - improved the output of Markdown

 ### 1.1 - 05 Feb 2016